masc-ucsc/esesc/docs/tutorial/power.md

         `enablePower = true`

-    #.
-Save `esesc.conf` and exit
+    5. Save `esesc.conf` and exit

-#.
-Run ESESC
+2. Run ESESC
-    #.
-From the run directory execute the command:
+    1. From the run directory execute the command:

         `../main/esesc`

-    #.
-View results with report.pl
+    2. View results with report.pl

-    #.
-From the run directory execute the command:
+    3. From the run directory execute the command:

-        `~/projs/esesc/conf/scripts/report.pl –last`
+        `~/projs/esesc/conf/scripts/report.pl -last`

-#.
-Look at the power numbers tabulated per sub-block and memory structure and the total chip power.
+3. Look at the power numbers tabulated per sub-block and memory structure and the total chip power.